shaynemeyer/alex/README.md

 2. **frontend** - a NextJS React frontend integrated with Clerk
 3. **terraform** - separate terraform subdirectories with state for each part
 4. **scripts** - the final deployment script

+---

+## Notes

+This work is based on the amazing work of Ed Donner and his amazing Udemy Course - <https://www.udemy.com/course/generative-and-agentic-ai-in-production>